JaironMark/JaironMark/README.md

-# Hi there, I’m Jairon 👋
+# Hi there, I’m Juan Marín 👋

 **Data Scientist & Analyst** with a background in Economics and a proven track record in content quality and claims data using SQL, Tableau, Python, and Excel.